-Classes are taught in Ballet, Tap and Modern Stage dancing and follow the National Syllabus (N.A.T.D.).
+Classes are taught in Ballet, Tap, Modern Stage and Contemporary dancing and follow the National Syllabus (N.A.T.D.).
 This association is designed for dancers who are taught on a weekly basis.
 In class, the students spend a period of time working towards exams which are held at the end of each term.
 They are then given the opportunity to display their skills when class time is devoted to preparing for a show.
 Participation in the exams and shows is optional, as some students simply attend classes for their own enjoyment or as a means to keep fit.

 The various classes follow progression from simple movement and musical awareness towards an understanding of the more advanced ballet steps.
 Initial classes focus on the development of arm and feet positions, as well as the foundation steps which prepare students for work in higher grades.
 Dance patterns in the lower grades concentrate on 'character', while in the higher grades the focus in on the quality and accuracy of the steps.